-MBBS degree or provisional MBBS pass certificate holders are eligible for admission
+Degree - Candidates must possess MBBS degree or provisional MBBS pass certificate

-As proof of MBBS qualification, one must obtain permanent or provisional registration certificate issued by MCI or by any State Medical Council.
+Registration certificate - Aspirants must obtain provisional or permanent registration certificate issued by MCI or State Medical Council (SMC)

 Institutes like AIIMS, JIPMER and PGIMER will conduct their own individual exams and consequently may have their own eligibility criteria.
 Please note that the broad criteria may remain the same, like applicant needs to be an MBBS degree holder, but there may be some minor points that the candidate needs to be aware of.
 To read the eligibility criteria specific to these exams, refer the table below:

-Admission to almost all MS specialisations offered by medical institutes in the country will be through NEET PG 2019 scores.
-The only institutes that are out of the NEET ambit include AIIMS institutes, PGIMER, JIPMER, NIMHANS, Bengaluru, and Sree Chitra Tirunal Institute for Medical Sciences and Technology, Trivandrum.
+All the medical institutes in the country offering MS specializations give admission to candidates on the basis of NEET PG 2020 scores Those in the list which are excluded from the above boundations are AIIMS institutes, PGIMER, JIPMER, NIMHANS, Bengaluru, and Sree Chitra Tirunal Institute for Medical Sciences and Technology, Trivandrum.

-50% All India quota seats (all States except Jammu & Kashmir)
+50% All India quota seats (all except erstwhile state of Jammu & Kashmir)